hopsoft/universalid/README.md

   ```
 </details>

-### New Records
+### Unsaved Data

-It's possible to convert new unsaved records to Universal IDs.
+It's possible to convert records with unsaved data to Universal IDs that capture the unsaved changes.
 This allows you to marshal complex unsaved data that can be restored at a later time.

 This feature supports several use cases, like allowing users to pause their work and resume at any point in the future